How I practice

 When checking your insurance coverage, I recommend asking your insurance carrier if the following billing codes are included under your naturopathic benefits:

-If you find that any of these codes are not covered under your naturopathic benefits, please let me know as soon as possible so we can make a plan together to ensure you receive the highest quality care while keeping your costs manageable.
+If you find that any of these codes are not covered under your naturopathic benefits, are subject to your deductible or require a prior authorization, please let me know as soon as possible so we can make a plan together to ensure you receive the highest quality care while keeping your costs manageable.

 No insurance?
 No problem.